 She spends the rest of the afternoon in bed, feigning an illness.
 In the darkness of her room, she finds herself staring up at the ceiling, her thoughts wandering aimlessly.

 Memories flood her mind.
 She sees the face of her rapist first, followed by an image of her daughter, so tiny and ill, left dying in a hospital.

 She hates how her life has turned out.
-But even more than that, she hates the man who caused it all – the cold-hearted, selfish man who picked her out of a crowd of hundreds to take advantage of that evening.
+Even more than that, she hates the man who caused it all – the cold-hearted, selfish man who picked her out of a crowd of hundreds to take advantage of that evening.

 She hates it all.